toszcze/acf-date-time-picker/readme.txt

 **How do I format the date and time to display it on the frontend?**

-The plugin saves the date and time in the following format: `YYYY-mm-dd H:i:s` (for example `2016-04-01 16:57:00`).
-This is the format used by WordPress in `wp_posts` table, so it's easy to use this field for custom meta qiueries.
-However the Advanced Custom Fields API returns the date and time in the format set in the field settings, so you can just use `the_field()` function.
+The plugin saves the date and time in the following format: `YYYY-MM-DD hh:mm:ss` (for example `2016-04-01 16:57:00`).
+This is the format used by WordPress in `wp_posts` table, so it's easy to use this field value in custom meta queries.
+However the Advanced Custom Fields API returns the date and time in the format set in the field settings, so you can just use `the_field()` or `get_field()` function in your theme.

 To display the date and time in a different format, you can use [strtotime()](http://php.net/manual/en/function.strtotime.php) and [date()](http://php.net/manual/en/function.date.php) functions, for example:
 `